cleverness/cleverness-to-do-list-plugin/readme.txt

 There are two shortcodes for front-end administration of the list.
 Management of categories is restricted to the back-end.

-You can also use this plugin to create custom to-do lists for your Post Planners if you own my premium plugin, [Post Planner](http://codecanyon.net/item/wordpress-post-planner/2496996?ref=seaserpentstudio).
+You can also use this plugin to create custom to-do lists for your Post Planners if you own my commercial plugin, [Post Planner](http://codecanyon.net/item/wordpress-post-planner/2496996?ref=seaserpentstudio).

 [Plugin Website](http://cleverness.org/plugins/to-do-list/)